THE BABY 1973

-Ann begins a desperate campaign to save him while Mrs. Wadsworth refuses to have Baby assessed by any specials, or clinics.
+Ann begins a desperate campaign to save him while Mrs. Wadsworth refuses to have Baby assessed by any specials or clinics.

 All three women are odd and angry and sad in some way.
 There is no formal or intimate kindness ordered within the structure of the family dynamic.
 Even as Baby is abused and imprisoned, the women are not socially adequate to integrate ‘normally.’They all seem to have been deprived of nurturing and empathy, something ‘women’ are supposed to possess innately right? wrong…

-That’s the same mentally that assumes women are incapable of violence, that they only poison their ‘subjects’ or push the cars filled with their children into the river.
+That’s the same mentality that assumes women are incapable of violence, that they only poison their ‘subjects’ or push the cars filled with their children into the river.
 As if both were not violent enough.
-The female psycho or cinematic monster has been a little more rare than the male specie, usually women are in peril, they are the ‘object’, they are the victim.
+The female psycho or cinematic monster has been a little more rare than the male specie, usually, women are in peril, they are the ‘object’, they are the victim.
 Gloria Swanson’s Norma Desmond changed that a bit in Sunset Boulevard 1950 as her delusions drive her deeper into madness, her own psychological entrapment creates a murderous ‘monstrous feminine.’
 Tallulah Bankhead as Mrs Trafoil torturing and imprisoning the beautiful Stephanie Powers plays like a Grimm’s Fairytale.
 She is horrifying and formidable in Die!
 Die!
-My Darling! and of course I’ve written here at The Last Drive In extensively about Robert Aldrich’s two sensational Grande Dame Guignol masterworks, What Ever Happened to Baby Jane? and Hush… Hush Sweet Charlotte, bringing the monstrous feminine or female monster to it’s crowning point.
+My Darling!
+And of course, I’ve written here at The Last Drive In extensively about Robert Aldrich’s two sensational Grande Dame Guignol masterworks, What Ever Happened to Baby Jane? and Hush… Hush Sweet Charlotte, bringing the monstrous feminine or female monster to its crowning point.
 They set the tone for the 70s and Bette Davis and Joan Crawford lit the way for other fine actresses to delve into subversive transgressive cinema.
 I applaud these women for taking a risk and helping to create a fabulous sub-genre of films that might cause laughs in some, but for me … I admire their Chutzpah!

 In actuality, The Baby... is more about the four women that satellite around poor Baby than it is about the reality of his condition or ultimately his journey.